John Lithgow: 1972–1995: Broadway debut and breakthrough

-In 1986, Lithgow received a Primetime Emmy Award for Outstanding Guest Actor in a Drama Series for his appearance in the episode "The Doll" of the Amazing Stories anthology series.

-Additionally, Lithgow has been nominated for an Emmy Award for Outstanding Supporting Actor in a Limited Series or a Special for The Day After (1983) and two Emmy Awards for Outstanding Lead Actor in a Miniseries or a Special for Resting Place (1986) and again for My Brother's Keeper (1995).
-Lithgow was approached about playing Dr. Frasier Crane on Cheers, but turned it down.

 In 1991, he starred in the movie Ricochet opposite Denzel Washington as Earl Talbot Blake, a criminal seeking revenge against the policeman who sent him to prison.
 Also in 1991, he played missionary Leslie Huben in the film adaptation of Peter Matthiessen's novel At Play in the Fields of the Lord.
 In 1992, he starred as a man with multiple personality disorder in Brian De Palma's film Raising Cain.
 In 1992, he became the narrator in the Dr. Seuss video Yertle the Turtle and Other Stories.
 In 1993, he starred in Renny Harlin's film Cliffhanger opposite Sylvester Stallone as terrorist leader Eric Qualen, and he reunited with Washington in Alan J. Pakula's film The Pelican Brief.
 In 1994, Lithgow played Franklin Delano Roosevelt in the NBC miniseries World War II: When Lions Roared (also known as Then There Were Giants) directed by Joseph Sargent, and starring alongside Michael Caine and Bob Hoskins.
 In an interview with The Los Angeles Times, Lithgow said that his parents loved Roosevelt and that his mother "burst into tears" when he told her he was playing him.
-Lithgow wore leg braces to mirror Roosevelt's paralysis after FDR contracted polio and expressed the difficulty of playing a reversed historical figure: "People know him and revere him so much, no matter how close you get, you’re not only far from the real thing, you are far from people’s fantasies of him.
-But what also makes it’s hard, is what makes it fascinating."
+Lithgow wore leg braces to mirror Roosevelt's paralysis after FDR contracted polio and expressed the difficulty of playing a revered historical figure: "People know him and revere him so much, no matter how close you get, you're not only far from the real thing, you are far from people's fantasies of him.
+But what also makes it's hard, is what makes it fascinating."
 Variety praised the performances of Lithgow, Caine, and Hoskins, and Paul Mavis admitted Lithgow "does quite well with the character" despite his initial reservations on whether the actor could faithfully portray FDR.
+In 1995, he was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie for My Brother's Keeper, portraying Tom Bradley, an HIV-positive teacher, and Bob Bradley, his twin brother.
 He provided narration for the IMAX film Special Effects: Anything Can Happen (1996).